top of page

 The Planned Admission Number (PAN) for 2023/2024 will be 120 pupils in Year R (Reception), 120 pupils in Year 1 and 120 pupils in Year 2.
 The Nursery has 48 (full time equivalent) places available.
 Details of our selection criteria, over-subscription criteria and details of priority applications can be found in the Admissions Policy document below.

 It is the responsibility of parents to apply for a school place at the correct times.
-You will not receive any letters from Southend-on-Sea City Council to inform you that you must apply for your child’s school place.
+You will not receive any letters from Southend-on-Sea City Council to inform you that you must apply for your childs school place however, early years settings and general marketing is in place to ensure parents are alerted.

-Primary School Admissions to Reception and Year 3 at an Infant, Junior or Primary School are received and processed for all schools in the city by the School Admissions Team, Southend-on-Sea City Council for all residents in the city.
+Primary School Admissions to Reception and year 3 at an Infant, Junior or Primary School are received and processed for all schools in the city by the School Admissions Team, Southend-on-Sea City Council for all residents in the city.
+Admissions during the school year are called In-year admissions.
+Application forms and further details about in-year admission should be made by selecting in-year admissions on their website.

 In-year Admissions